Grauwdy/TrafficInspectioninVM/README.md

 <img src="https://i.imgur.com/fDtuLo9.png" height="80%" width="80%" alt="Azure Networking Steps"/>
 </p>
 <p>
-Next, I chose to examine SSH traffic.
-I logged in to the Ubuntu server via PowerShell with the ssh command.
-With Wireshark, I filtered the traffic with tcp.port == 22.
-While logged into the Ubuntu server, my session is logged in Wireshark with each command I use.
+Next, I wanted to check out the SSH traffic, so I logged into the Ubuntu server using PowerShell and the ssh command.
+Then, I used Wireshark to sift through the traffic on port 22.
 </p>
 <br />